About Where We’ll Be For Vegan Camp 2019.

-38th ANNUAL VEGAN CAMP for 2018 will be at Barn Farm, Birchover, Nr.
-Matlock, Derbyshire, DE4 2BL The 38th Vegan Camp from Saturday the 28th July – depart Sunday 12th August this year will be situated at Barn Farm, Birchover, Derbyshire DE4 2BL.
 Barn Farm is close to the small village of Birchover just 5 mins walk from the campsite which is on the south east corner of The Peak District.
-You can stay all of, or any period of time in between July 28 -12 August also if you wish, you are welcome as a day visitor too. (no minimum period of stay.
-Singles, couples and families are all welcome) View the camp’s website: http://www.barnfarmcamping.com/ Please remember: all enquiries through VC Organiser Dan Strettle, details at end.
+You may stay all of, or any period of time between Saturday July 27 to Sunday 11 August) also if you wish, you are welcome as a day visitor too.
+(No minimum period of stay.
+Singles, couples and families are all welcome.
+View the camp’s website: _ “http://www.barnfarmcamping.com/”

 “You will always find a warm welcome at Barn Farm.
 We are in the heart of the Peak District and we provide an idyllic location for camping.
 We are located 7 miles south of the historic market town of Bakewell and 3 miles west of Matlock.
 Barn Farm is ideally situated to access the diverse array of local attractions.
 Offering 5 star facilities and picture perfect scenery you will be able to relax and enjoy your stay!”